 Will Air Purifiers Help with Mold Spores?

 Because mold spores are the way fungus reproduces, it’s vital to keep them at bay.
 And the only way to do that is to manage the moisture and purity of your home’s air.
 Air conditioners generally dehumidify to some degree but keeping them cranked 24/7 can get costly very quickly.
 Adding a whole-house fan can make controlling your home’s climate more efficient by capitalizing on Free Cooling.
-But the best way to be sure you’re eliminating the culprit is with an air purifier for mold zapping at the source before it can infiltrate your family’s happy place.
+But the best way to be sure you’re eliminating the culprit is with an air purifier with a HEPA filter for mold zapping at the source before it can infiltrate your family’s happy place.

 What Kind of Air Purifier Is Right for My Home?

 When it comes to helping your entire family breathe easier, you’ve got choices.
 Air+Health offers a variety of solutions for fresh, pure air at home, in the office or anywhere you go.
-Choose whole-house in-duct air purifiers for peace of mind throughout your home’s ventilation system.
+Choose a whole-house in-duct air purifier for peace of mind throughout your home’s ventilation system.
 These units are easy to install, energy efficient and low maintenance.
 Opt for the versatile SKYE Portable Air Purifier to take a better breath virtually anywhere.
 No matter which air purifier fits your budget and lifestyle, you’ll be happy you cleared the air for safer, healthier inhaling.